falkr/thesis-tips/tips.md

 # Correct Citations and Plagiarism

-The most serious issue is that of plagiarism.
+Plagiarism is probably the most severe issue of misconduct that can happen during writing.
+The consequences of plagiarism are quite severe, and can go beyond the thesis and also affect further studies.

 Plagiarism happens whenever you use the words of others without marking them correctly, so that the reader is not aware that they are not your own.
-With *words*, we mean complete paragraphs, sentences, and even parts of sentences.
+With *words*, we mean complete paragraphs, sentences, but also parts of sentences.
+Also direct translations from one language to another are a form of plagiarism.

+When your thesis is graded, plagiarism is usually easily detected.
+Not only by automated tools that compare the document with others.
+It is usually also very simple to spot places in the text that are copied from somewhere else.
+Without going into details, they just “smell different” when reading.

 We can distinguish two forms of plagiarism:

-- **Intentional:** Some students, luckily a minority, copy intentionally.
-This is just plain fraud.
-However, this almost never plays out well since plagiarism is extremely easy to identify for an experienced censor.
-The consequences for your further studies are quite severe.
+- **Intentional:** In this case, the writer copies information from somewhere else without credit, and with the intention to present these ideas as their own.
-- **By Accident:** More often happens a form of plagiarism without bad intentions, but simply because of lack of knowledge, naïvety, or bad craftsmanship during writing.
-Still, the consequences may be the same.
+- **Unintentional:** More often happens a form of plagiarism without bad intentions, but simply because of lack of knowledge, naïvety, or bad craftsmanship during writing.

 There are also situations in between, where it is not clear if the author attempts to cheat or is just a clumsy writer.
+Assuming that you have no bad intentions, we will therefore in the following focus on how to avoid unintentional forms of plagiarism.

-You must therefore actively work to avoid ambiguous situations.
-You must not leave it unclear which parts of a text are citations an which are your own words.
+The key is that you must actively work to avoid ambiguous situations in which it is not clear which parts of a text are citations and which are your own words.
 Always make it obvious which words are taken from others and cite technically correctly.

 As a guideline: It should be possible for the reader to highlight with a marker pen exactly those words that you have taken or adapted from other sources.
 Double-check if it possible for a reader to misunderstand.
 If yes, mark the citations better.
-When yo have doubts, ask your supervisor.
+If yo have doubts, ask your supervisor.

 ## Citing Figures